dmbarbour/glas/docs/GlasProg.md

         a:(%an.lazy.force, %pass)       # Thunk -- Data
         a:(%an.lazy.spark, %pass)       # Thunk -- Thunk

-We can thunkify a pure (maybe non-deterministic), terminating 1--1 arity program.
-This immediately returns an abstract thunk on the data stack that captures input and program.
-When forced, we evaluate, cache, and return the result.
-We can ask the runtime to enqueue a thunk for evaluation in a worker thread, called 'sparks' here (allusion to Haskell).
-Sparks enable developers to separate expensive computations from transactions (reducing risks of read-write conflicts), and provide an independant mechanism for parallelism.

-In context of non-deterministic choice, a divergent choice should backtrack and try other paths until one succeeds.
-But there is an intriguing opportunity: we can defer choice.
-Logically, instead of committing to a choice when the thunk is created, commit when the thunk is forced and the observer commits.
-By deferring choice, computation with thunks implicitly becomes a constraint system, with observers refining choices.
-Lazy choice becomes benign instead of fair.
-To make this mode explicit, we could introduce '%an.lazy.opt' to annotate subprograms that create thunks.

-*Note:* Interaction with linear types needs attention.
-A thunk should be linear if the result may be linear.
-In theory this can be achieved via type inference, but I propose introducing '%an.lazy.thunk.linear' to explicitly construct linear thunks.
+We can safely delay some computations, and potentially discard them if their result is never needed.
+I propose to initially restrict this to 'pure', terminating 1--1 subprograms, returning an abstract thunk (capturing program and argument) in place of the true result.
+This thunk must be explicitly 'forced' to observe the data.
+It may also be 'sparked', asking a runtime worker thread to evaluate the thunk in the background.
+The result, once evaluated, is cached by the thunk.

+Termination is not checked.
+But if computation of a thunk diverges in a later transaction, laziness annotations have influenced observable program behavior.
+A divergent thunk is considered an invalid program.
+However, there is a special case: a non-deterministic thunk can backtrack from divergence and seek another solution (just as the thunk creator would have done).

+An intriguing opportunity is to defer choice for non-deterministic thunks, accepting a choice only when the observer commits.
+Then lazy thunks model entangled constraint systems that 'collapse' when observed (forced).
+To support this, we might introduce '%an.lazy.opt' to affect all lazy thunks created by a subprogram.

+*Note:* Interaction with linear types needs careful attention.
+The simplest option is to raise an error if a thunk returns linear data when forced.
+Or we could introduce '%an.lazy.thunk.linear'.

+*Note:* In context of code updates, unevaluated thunks still refer to old code from moment of creation.

+### Partial Evaluation

+        a:(%an.data.static, %pass)      # insist top stack data element is static a:(%an.static, Program)         # Program must evaluate at compile-time a:(%an.eval.static, Program)    # all '%eval' in Program have static AST

+Implicit partial evaluation is a fragile optimization, but that can largely be resolved by simply making intentions explicit.
+In case of '%an.static' we aren't forcing partial evaluation of Program, instead we're providing an optimization hint and asking the compiler to raise an error or warning when things depend on runtime inputs.

+This is still relatively fragile insofar as we're depending on runtime-specific implementation details in the optimizer, e.g. whether it uses abstract interpretation for partially-constant data.
+Porting code to another runtime may result in a deluge of errors.
+But at least we'll have a clear indicator!

+### Tail-Call Optimization

+        a:(%an.tco, Program)

+This asks the compiler to ensure Program can execute in bounded call stack and data stack space.
+In practice, this is generally applied to a recursive or mutually-recursive call.
+If the optimizing compiler cannot figure out how to make this happen, it simply reports an error.

 ### Logging